NordicHPC/git-pr/README.md

 # Git pull request tools

-Everyone likes pull requests, but they can be a lot of keystrokes: making new branches, pushing them, and especially keeping track of what can be deleted.
+Everyone abstractly likes pull requests, but they can be a lot of keystrokes: making new branches, pushing them, and especially keeping track of what can be deleted.
+This is an attempt to reduce the number of keystrokes to a bare minimum.

 ## PR workflows